edasaur/Waitlist-Checker/README.md

 Waitlist-Checker
 ================

-A waitlist checker for Berkeley Telebears
+A waitlist checker for Berkeley Telebears.
+Currently, it only works for Econ 101B, Spring Semester~